 Geography is a far-reaching and all-encompassing subject that focuses on diverse issues relating to the human and physical world in the past, present and future.
 It is relevant to all aspects of our lives and explores largely contemporary issues with reference to a range of scales including local, national and global.
 Consequently, it is an extremely exciting and dynamic subject, which combines approaches from both social and physical sciences.

-At A Level you will study a balance of human and physical geography topics.
-In physical geography you will study natural hazards, coastal systems and landscapes, and the water and carbon cycles.
-In human geography you will look at global governance and global systems, changing places, and population.
-You will also complete an individual investigation which must include data collected in the field.
-The individual investigation must be based on a question or issue defined and developed by you relating to any part of the specification content.
+At A Level you will study a balance of human and physical geography topics over the two years.
+In physical geography you will study tectonic processes and hazards, coastal landscapes and change, the water cycle and water insecurity, and the carbon cycle and energy security.
+In human geography you will study globalisation, urban regeneration, superpowers, migration, identity and sovereignty.
+You will also complete an individual investigation which must include completion of four compulsory days of fieldwork, including a residential field trip.

 The course includes a mixture of teacher-led and student-led strategies including group work, presentations, independent research, fieldwork and the use of ICT and GIS (Geographical Information Systems).
 Geography is a subject that demands hands-on, practical approaches, as well as the academic rigour that makes it such a high status subject.

 The A Level is assessed by three exams, one physical (30%), one human (30%) and one based on a geographical issue linking the course content (20%).
 The remaining 20% will be assessed through coursework.